misikirdelelew/myportfolio.io/README.md

 > Anyone who wants to work on this project just simple clone to your local machine. this project has been acessed online just for learning propose.

 To get a local copy up and running, follow these steps.
+Go to git https://github.com/MishDM/My-Portfolio  and clone My-portfolio repository to your local machine and run the index.html

 ### Prerequisites